-Some security measures are partly implemented in the hardware and require additional configuration or control or measures to be implemented by the IC Dedicated Support Software or Embedded Software.
+Some security measures are partly implemented in the hardware and require additional configuration or control or measures to be implemented by the Security IC Embedded Software.

-For this reason the TOE includes guidance documentation (see table 2) which contains guidelines for the developer of the IC Dedicated Support Software and Embedded Software on how to securely use the microcontroller chip and which measures have to be implemented in the software in order to fulfil the security requirements of the Security Target of the TOE.
+For this reason the TOE includes guidance documentation (see table 2) which contains guidelines for the developer of the Security IC Embedded Software on how to securely use the microcontroller chip and which measures have to be implemented in the software in order to fulfil the security requirements of the Security Target of the TOE.